dlaurie/Microlight/readme.md

 6. Set manipulation: `bag equalkeys issubset`
 7. Functions: `bind compose memoize throw`

-Detailed documentation is available in the `doc` directory (made by running `ldoc .` in the module diectory).
-The program `ml-demosuite.lua`, which has been designed to take advantage of interactive help (`require"help"`) when available, produces the output `ml-demosuite.txt`.
+Detailed documentation is available in the `doc` directory (made by running `ldoc .` in the module directory).
+The program `ml-demosuite.lua`, which has been designed to take advantage of Lua Interactive Help (`help=require"ihelp"`) when available, produces the output `ml-demosuite.txt`.

 Getting started
 ---------------

 Fire up an interactive Lua session.

     Lua 5.2.2  Copyright (C) 1994-2013 Lua.org, PUC-Rio
     > ml = require'ml'
     > ml.import()